 Tim Smith the Chief Executive of the LEP has a strategic view on all matters relating to Thames Valley and Berkshire and will explain where Slough fits into the bigger picture.

 Andy Howell of Slough Urban Renewal will talk about key schemes in Slough that are set to come to market very soon.

-James Lazarus is Head of Property Development at Canal & River Trust who have some schemes in the area that they are going to talk about.
+James Lazarus is Head of Property Development at Canal & Rivers Trust who have some fascinating waterside developments in Berkshire that he is going to talk about.

 Malcolm Parsons is the Route Director for Network Rail who are working together with the LEP on the Western Rail Link to Heathrow which, if realised would reduce the journey time to T5 from Slough, to 6 or 7 minutes.

 Interested in promoting your business to others in the industry?